GoogleChrome/chrome-launcher/docs/headless-chrome.md

-# Lighthouse objects & options

-## Running headless Chrome for Lighthouse
+# Running headless Chrome for Lighthouse

 The headless_shell still has a few bugs to work out.
 Until then, Chrome + xvfb is a stable solution.
 These steps mostly worked on Debian Jessie.
 Also, worth a look: both `.travis.yml` and `launch-chrome.sh`.